Change Definition

 Goals and Outcomes:

-• Transformation: The goals of transformation are often broader and more aspirational, aiming to redefine the organization's purpose, achieve a new level of competitiveness, or navigate significant shifts in the external environment.
+• Transformation: The goals of transformation are often broader and more aspirational, aiming to redefine the purpose, achieve a new level of competitiveness, or navigate significant shifts in the external environment.

 Employee Engagement and Culture: